Pinafore/nlp-hw/project/README.md

 * What techniques you will explore

-* Your timeline for completing the project (be realistic; you should have your first submission by 14.
-November)
+* Your timeline for completing the project (be realistic; you should have your first submission by 26.
+April)

 Have the person whose last name is alphabetically last submit the proposal on the submit server.
 Late days cannot be used on this